tdpollard/euros-goals/README.md

 The script is written in python, using Jupyter.

 Euro_goalspg.ipynb contains the information on the previous tournaments, to get the mean number of goals per team per game for a poisson distribution
+Euros_3rd_place_predictor.ipynb is the main script, which models many tournaments to find how the 3rd placed teams perform